umbertoghio/expo-custom-updater/README.md

 This allows to check for updates when user returns into the app after some time.
 You can set the following options in the class constructor:

-* minRefreshSeconds Do not check for updates before minRefreshSeconds from the last check (default 300).
+* minRefreshSeconds (optional, default 300) Do not check for updates before minRefreshSeconds from the last check .
 A check for new version will not be done if user switch back to the app within 5 minutes
-* showDebugInConsole Show what the library is doing in the console (default false)
+* showDebugInConsole (optional, default false) Show what the library is doing in the console
-* beforeCheckCallback Callback function before the check, useful to show a loading / spinner screen
+* beforeCheckCallback (optional) Callback function before the check, useful to show a loading / spinner screen
-* beforeDownloadCallback Callback function before fetching a new update, useful to show a loading screen with a message about a new version
+* beforeDownloadCallback (optional) Callback function before fetching a new update, useful to show a loading screen with a message about a new version
-* afterCheckCallback Callback function after the check, useful to hide a loading screen if no updates are available (if an update is found the application is restarted).
+* afterCheckCallback (optional) Callback function after the check, useful to hide a loading screen if no updates are available (if an update is found the application is restarted).
+* throwUpdateErrors (optional, default false) will trhow an exception in case of update errors.
+It's important to handle this exception properly as setting this to true and not catching the error could result in an infinite update / crash /restart loop

 You can then enable the listener for AppState changes that will trigger an update check when user comes back to the App by running customUpdater.registerAppStateChangeListener()